Business and commercial waste

 You will need to contract your local council’s waste department or a private waste removal company to remove waste safely and responsibly from your property.

 Your local authority will specialise in waste removal for small and medium sized businesses that some larger private firms may not cater for.

-- keep waste to a minimum by doing everything you reasonably can to prevent it.
-Where possible you should reuse, recycle or recover waste (in that order) - get help to do this
+- Keep waste to a minimum by doing everything you reasonably can to prevent it.
+Where possible you should reuse, recycle or recover waste.

-- sort and store waste safely and securely to enable it to be more easily recycled
+- Sort and store waste safely and securely to enable it to be more easily recycled

-- check if your waste carrier is registered to dispose of waste
+- Check to see if your waste carrier is registered to dispose of waste

-- Advise you on how to keep waste to a minimum by doing everything you reasonably can to prevent, reuse, recycle or recover waste (in that order)
+- Advise you on how to keep waste to a minimum by doing everything you reasonably can to prevent, reuse, recycle or recover waste.

-- A member of the team can visit your premises to access the likely amount of waste your business activities will produce
+- Visit your premises to assess the likely amount of waste your business activities will produce